-With “This is Strategy, Make Better Plans,” Seth Godin has written a well-crafted and delightfully practical book at about strategy and bringing a systems perspective planning.
+With “This is Strategy, Make Better Plans,” Seth Godin has written a well-crafted and delightfully practical book on strategy that brings a systems perspective to planning.

 Seth Godin: This is Strategy, Make Better Plans